How to choose the best card machine for your small business in the UK

 Transaction speed and reliability

-Ease of setup and integration
+Simple setup and seamless integration

 Comparison of the most popular card machines for UK small businesses